William “Bill” Crumley, age 83, of Rabun Gap, Georgia, passed away on January 15, 2020.

 A memorial service will be held on Monday January, 20, 2020 in the Chapel of the Beck Funeral Home at 11:00 am with Pastor Denny Read officiating.

-To send flowers to William "Bill" David Crumley's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of William "Bill" David Crumley, please visit our floral store.